Lucien Conein: Vietnam 1950s

 Lansdale would write glowing fitness reports of Conein and repeatedly expressed his high regard for his abilities, but privately he called Conein "the Thug."

 During the week-long Battle of Saigon in March 1955, Conein was shaken after he had seen a family including three children killed from a mortar attack.

-In 1955 a bombing campaign began which targeted U.S. diplomats' vehicles and a library in Saigon.
-Conein discovered that the bombing was orchestrated by the French chief of staff of TRIM (a joint American-French military training group called the Training Relations Instruction Mission.
-The American military advisors including Conein were assigned to TRIM).
-Rufus Philips arrived home to find Conein slicing blocks of C-3 plastic explosive and attaching detonating cords to the thin slices.
+In 1955 a bombing campaign began which targeted U.S. diplomats' vehicles and a United States Information Agency library in Saigon.
+Conein discovered that the bombing was not orchestrated by Vietnamese patriots, as had been alleged, but by the French chief of staff of TRIM (a joint American-French military training group called the Training Relations Instruction Mission.
+The American military advisors including Conein, Lansdale and Philips were assigned to TRIM).
+Philips arrived home to find Conein swearing in French and English while slicing blocks of C-3 plastic explosive and attaching detonating cords to the thin slices.
 Philips asked if he could help, Conein put him to work making the small bombs but refused further help (Conein said “No goddamit, you didn’t see any of this, get out of here”).
 Conein then drove around Saigon at night with his fiancee Elyette Brochot and threw the bombs in the yards of leading French officials after lighting the fuses with his cigarette.
 That night also saw Vietnamese police arrest junior French officers in a jeep with explosives and a list of American targets.
 The bombings of American assets stopped.

 Conein was advised in 1956 that he could not expect further promotion in the Army unless he again commanded troops in the field.
 Consequently he completed a six week course for Special Forces officers and then commanded two battalion-equivalent detachments in the 77th Special Forces Group.
 He would then have a two year assignment (1959-1961) at the CIA station in Tehran as an advisor to the Intelligence Directorate of the Iranian Army; he would retire from the military as a lieutenant colonel and the CIA in 1961.